neilcampbell/algokit-core/README.md

 # Algorand-Rust-FFIs

-This is a Rust workspace for Rust implementations of core Algorand functionality that is exposed to other languages via FFIs.
+This is a cargo workspace for Rust implementations of core Algorand functionality that is exposed to other languages via FFIs.

 ## Crates